dhammon/AttacksAndCountermeasures/textbook/01-InformationSecurity.md

 > #### Step 2 - Setup the Windows VM
 > 1. After the ISO for Windows download completes, navigate to the running VirtualBox application and select the “New” button which launches the VirtualBox "Create Virtual Machine" wizard in a new window.
 > 2. On the "Virtual machine Name and Operating System" wizard page, enter "windows" in the "Name" field then navigate and select the ISO file downloaded from the Media Creation Tool in the "ISO Image" field.
 Press the Next button to continue the configuration.
-> 3. From the "Unattended Guest OS Install Setup" page, adjust the unattended install setup with username and password of your choosing, set the "Doman Name" to lan, and check the "Guest Additions" options.
+> 3. From the "Unattended Guest OS Install Setup" page, adjust the unattended install setup with your name as the username and a password of your choosing, set the "Doman Name" to lan, and check the "Guest Additions" option.
 We won’t be licensing Windows so don’t worry about the Product Key and press the Next button.
 > 4. Within the "Hardware" page, set the "Base Memory" to 4096 MB and set 2 processors.
 Press the Next button to continue the configuration.
 > 5. On the "Virtual Hard disk" page, select "Create a Virtual Hard Disk Now", enter 40 GB and press Next.
 > 6. Review the settings on the "Summary" page and press Finish if all looks correct to start the unattended operating system installation.